 Originally touted as a more humane manner of achieving these results, the electric shock therapy of the 1940s and 1950s was often just as terrifying as Metrazol’s seizures.

-Patients also experienced intense side effects associated with the treatment.
+Clients also experienced intense side effects associated with the treatment.
 During this period, electric shock therapy side effects often included severe memory loss and broken or fractured bones.
-Patients also reported long-term and debilitating confusion.
-Electric shock therapy was often administered without anesthesia or muscle relaxants, so patients were conscious throughout the procedure.
+Clients also reported long-term and debilitating confusion.
+Electric shock therapy was often administered without anesthesia or muscle relaxants, so clients were conscious throughout the procedure.
 Little action was taken to mitigate these and other negative side effects of the treatment.

 Current Uses For Electric Shock Therapy

 However, once modified and regulated, electric shock therapy is no more dangerous than any other medical procedure.
 As used today, electric shock therapy can help address various conditions that do not respond to other treatment methods.

 - Shock Therapy For Depression: Individuals with severe forms of depression may find relief in electric shock therapy.
 Depression may be accompanied by psychosis or intense suicidal ideation.
 Depression that is resistant to medications and other treatment also makes an ideal candidate for shock therapy.